Traditional Sri Lankan String Hoppers Recipe: The Perfect Squeeze🍜✨

 📝Introduction

 Making string hoppers takes a bit of patience, but once you get used to the dough, it almost becomes effortless.
 The smell of freshly steamed rice flour and the sight of those thin strands coming together is something I truly enjoy.
 Served hot, they make a simple meal feel comforting and complete.
-This is that simple recipe I learned from my mother
+This is that simple recipe I learned from my mother.

 👍Recipe Overview